opengapps/opengapps/README.md

 ./download_sources.sh [--shallow] [arch]
 ```
 * ```--shallow``` will order to fetch only the latest snapshot of the APKs (reduces space used and amount of data to be retrieved by git, by not fetching the APKs' history)
-* ```arch``` can be one of the following "arm, arm64, x86, x86_64" to fetch only data required for specified architecture (note that fallback architectures will be be fetched too)
+* ```arch``` can be one of the following "arm, arm64, x86, x86_64" to fetch only data required for specified architecture (note that fallback architectures will be fetched too)

 **To build Open GApps you'll need the Android build tools installed and set-up in your $PATH.
 If you use Ubuntu you can check out [@mfonville's Android build tools for Ubuntu](http://mfonville.github.io/android-build-tools/).**